Eeben Barlow

-Lt-Col. Eeben Barlow is a veteran of the South African Defence Force and was the second-in-command of its elite special forces 32 Battalion Reconnaissance Wing.
-He later served in Military Intelligence as an agent handler and later as an operative and region commander in the ultra-secret Civil Cooperation Bureau (CCB), a covert division of Special Forces.
+Eeben Barlow is a South African military veteran and businessman.

+He previously served as the second-in-command of the 32 Battalion.
 He founded the private military contractor (PMC) Executive Outcomes (EO) in 1989, and was involved in providing counter-insurgency as well as peacekeeping forces in Africa and Asia.
 Barlow resigned from Executive Outcomes in July 1997 and the company closed its doors on 31 December 1998.
-Barlow is the former chairman of STTEP, but also lectures on military matters at defence colleges and universities.
 Some consider Eeben Barlow the grandfather of modern private military companies as the founder of Executive Outcomes.

-Shannon Sedgwick Davis stated in her book about an alliance to stop the atrocities of the Joseph Kony of the Lord's Resistance Army (the first group of persons indicted by International Criminal Court), "Eeben Barlow and the trainers, your sweat and sacrifice translated to lives saved, thank you."
+Early life and education

+Born in Northern Rhodesia (present-day Zambia), Barlow started his schooling in Francistown, Botswana and moved to South Africa in the mid-1960s.

 Military background

-Born in Northern Rhodesia (present-day Zambia), Barlow started his schooling in Francistown, Botswana and moved to South Africa in the mid-1960s.
-After matriculating in 1972, he joined the SADF.
+He joined the SADF in 1972.
 He was commissioned in the SA Corps of Engineers where he served as the Engineer Commander for the 53 and 54 Infantry Battalions in the South West African Operational area.
 Barlow was recruited to serve with 32 Battalion Special Forces in Angola.
 Although 32 Battalion operated independently, the SADF was supporting the UNITA rebel movement (funded by Washington and Pretoria).
 Subsequently, he was assigned to SADF's Directorate of Military Intelligence and then to the CCB where he commanded Region 5, an area that encompassed Europe and the Middle East.